grocerycrud/documentation/2.x/api/set-rule.md

 The <code>setRule</code> is the validation rule that you add for the insert/update form.

-Please keep in mind that although we've tried very had to have the exact same documentation for the community edition and to the enterprise edition, the `setRules` is the only exception as the API is different in the community edition as we are using the core validation of Codeigniter 4.
+Please keep in mind that although we've tried very had to have the exact same documentation for the open-source edition and to the enterprise edition, the `setRules` is the only exception as the API is different in the open-source edition as we are using the core validation of Codeigniter 4.

-## Community edition
+## Free edition

 <pre><code class="language-php">setRule(string $fieldName, string $label , string $rules[, array $errors])</code></pre>